 Yes.
 If a coach determines you will be a good fit for the University and their program, they may come see you play in person at games, tournaments or other events.
-However, by NCAA rule, a coach cannot make "direct" contact with you at these off-campus events until AFTER the contest is over and only during your SENIOR year in high school.
+However, by NCAA rule, a coach cannot make "direct" contact with you at these off-campus events until AFTER the contest is over and only after your sophomore year in high school.

 WHEN CAN I COME MEET THE COACH AND VISIT THE UW OSHKOSH CAMPUS?

-Anytime.
+Anytime after January 1 of your junior year of high school.
 WIAC member schools, however, have restrictions on what they may provide.
 It is not permitted to provide for or reimburse a prospect for travel expenses to and from a university.
-WIAC member schools also are limited to providing tow complimentary meals to a prospect during an official visit.
-Meals may not be provided to parents and/or guests accompanying the prospect.
-Finally, a prospect on an official visit may be provided lodging only in an on-campus dormitory. .
+WIAC member schools also are limited to providing two complimentary meals to a prospect during an official visit.
+Meals may be provided to parents and/or guests accompanying the prospect.
+Finally, a prospect on an official visit may be provided lodging only in an on-campus dormitory.

 If you come to the UW Oshkosh campus, we can visit with you and your parents in person regardless of your high school classification.
 It's also a great time to learn more about the University.
 Contact the coach directly to setup a visit, and you can contact the Admissions Office to arrange for a campus tour, meetings with professors, etc.